Bristol-SiD-Development/scripts/description.md

-####ILC SiD, Simulation, Reconstruction and Plotting
+##ILC SiD, Simulation, Reconstruction and Plotting

 WORK IN PROGRESS :(

 ###The SIM/RECO chain

-##SLIC
+####SLIC
 SLIC takes an input .stdhep file, this contains a number of events to run through the simulation.
 The nature of these events are usually known, with all events in an .stdhep file being Z->bbar for example.
 A good source of .stdhep input files is the SLAC mass storage server described [here](https://confluence.slac.stanford.edu/display/ilc/Standard+Model+Data+Samples).
-You can browse all the files [here](ftp://ftp-lcd.slac.stanford.edu/lcd/ILC).
+You can browse all the files at, ftp://ftp-lcd.slac.stanford.edu/lcd/ILC.

 SLIC also requires a detector geometry description in the .lcdd format, this is a detailed description and can be generated from the simple compact.xml format using geomConverter, scripts for which are in the geomConverter folder.
 All detector descriptions that can be used simply (without setting up an alias) can be found on the lcsim detector page [here](http://www.lcsim.org/detectors/).